I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspingetleadingedgestreampointer.md

 This parameter specifies how to acquire the leading edge stream pointer.
 Can be one of the following:

+#### KSSTREAM_POINTER_STATE_UNLOCKED

+Acquire the leading edge stream pointer regardless of whether it references a data frame or not.

+No attempts can be made to access any data associated with the pointer until the pointer is locked.
+Also note that frames associated with an unlocked stream pointer can be canceled.

+#### KSSTREAM_POINTER_STATE_LOCKED

+Acquire and lock the leading edge stream pointer.
+If no data frame is associated with the stream pointer, return <b>NULL</b>.
+If a non<b>null</b> pointer is returned, it is a locked stream pointer and has a data frame associated with it.
+Frames associated with a locked stream pointer <b>cannot</b> be canceled.

 ## Return Value

 <b>KsPinGetLeadingEdgeStreamPointer</b> returns a pointer to a <a href="..\ks\ns-ks-_ksstream_pointer.md">KSSTREAM_POINTER</a> structure or <b>NULL</b>.
 A return value of <b>NULL</b> may occur because there is no queue associated with the pin, indicating that the pin does not use the standard transport mechanism.
 Alternatively, a return value of <b>NULL</b> may occur because an attempt to lock the leading edge failed, indicating that there is no data frame associated with the leading edge.